shreya2034/Hotel-Booking-Cancellations-Dashboard/README.md

 **HOTEL BOOKING CANCELLATIONS ANALYSIS DASHBOARD using Excel!**

-This dashboard provides a comprehensive analysis of booking and cancellation patterns in the hotel industry.
-It offers valuable insights into guest types, room preferences, and monthly booking trends.
-These insights are crucial for identifying patterns that can help optimize booking strategies and reduce cancellations.
+This project is a comprehensive Hotel Booking Cancellations Analysis Dashboard designed to provide valuable insights into booking patterns, cancellation trends, and customer behavior in the hotel industry.
+The dashboard offers an in-depth view of hotel bookings, cancellations, guest types, room preferences, and monthly trends, helping hotel management to optimize operations and improve the customer experience.

 ## Key Insights: